phillip-haydon/philliphaydon.com/_posts/2013-01-14-it-communities-like-hacker-news-are-full-of-assholes.md

 ---
 layout: post
-title: IT Communities like Hacker News are full of assholes
+title: IT-Communities like Hacker News are full of assholes
 category: Rant
 ---

 I only found out about hacker news maybe...
 6 months ago?
-This place is like 4chan for the IT Community, and it's not the only place.
+This place is like 4chan for the IT-Community, and it's not the only place.
 The entire internet is full of assholes.

 Filip Ekberg wrote an opinionated [blog post](http://blog.filipekberg.se/2013/01/11/c-is-the-past-the-present-and-the-future/) a few days ago, about how he thinks C# is the past, present and future.
 After [self promotion](http://news.ycombinator.com/item?id=5042055) on Hacker News, I'm sure a lot of people do, such as [myself](http://news.ycombinator.com/submitted?id=philliphaydon).
 He got an out pour of comments.